isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         }

-Even when the GSS-API library can use the secret from the client key table, it is far better to get and cache credentials.
+Even when the GSS-API library can use the secret from the client key table, it is far better for performance to get and cache credentials.

 This can be done manually via the command: